Upper Coomera, Queensland: Community

 The Upper Coomera Community Centre is located on Reserve Road and contains the office of Councillor Donna Gates, Customer Service Office, Aquatic Centre, and Upper Coomera Branch Library.
 The community centre opened on 14 June 2013.
 The Upper Coomera Branch Library opened in April 2013 and is the newest branch of the Gold Coast libraries.

 The Upper Coomera School of Arts was established in 1896.
 It is used for public meetings and other community purposes.

-Shopping
+Retail

 Upper Coomera has several shopping venues, the main ones being Coomera City Centre, Coomera Grand Shopping Centre and The Hub at the junction of Days Road and Old Coach Road.
-Together they consist of Woolworths and Aldi supermarkets, and various other stores.
-Also located throughout the suburb in smaller shopping villages are Coles supermarkets.
-Various fast food outlets exist in Upper Coomera including two McDonald's restaurants, Hungry Jack's, Pizza Hut, Subway, Nandos, KFC, Pizza Capers and Krispy Kreme Doughnuts.

 Nearby major shopping centres include Westfield Coomera, Westfield Helensvale, Robina Town Centre, Pacific Fair Shopping Centre, Harbour Town Shopping Centre and Australia Fair Shopping Centre.
 The Westfield Coomera shopping centre in the neighbouring suburb of Coomera is a new addition to the local area.

-Entertainment

-Upper Coomera has a number of hotels, cafes and restaurants, catering to families.